- How does the Roster work?

 You will be a pioneer in a rapidly growing aid sector, and help to shape global practice and policy in communicating with disaster-affected communities, specifically when it pertains to humanitarian response.

 Applying is easy!
-If you wish to be considered for the Humanitarian Media Roster, please submit your application through our online system.
+If you wish to be considered for the Humanitarian Communication Roster, please submit your application through our online system.

-Internews will be reviewing applications for the Humanitarian Media Roster on a regular basis.
+Internews will be reviewing applications for the Humanitarian Communication Roster on a regular basis.